 We can help you identify what records we might have about you.
 We will also try to help you understand any information you do not understand (e.g., short forms, technical language, etc.).
 We reserve the right to charge a nominal fee for such requests.

-For Regence and First Choice Health plans: Most private and/or employer-funded insurance plans include an annual deductible.
+For First Choice Health and Kaiser PPO plans: Most private and/or employer-funded insurance plans include an annual deductible.
 A deductible is the amount a patient must pay out-of-pocket before the private insurance company will make payments toward claims.
 A deductible can vary from $0-$5000 or more.

 It is the patient’s responsibility to both understand the deductible amount and pay any portion of a claim not paid by the insurance company.